Nuclear pore complex: Structure

 The nuclear pore complex (NPC) is a crucial cellular structure with a diameter of approximately 120 nanometers in vertebrates.
 Its channel fuses the inner and outer membranes of the nuclear envelope and varies from 5.2 nanometers in humans to 10.7 nm in the frog Xenopus laevis, with a depth of roughly 45 nm.
 Additionally, mRNA, being single-stranded, has a thickness ranging from 0.5 to 1 nm.
-The mammalian NPC has a molecular mass of about 124 MDa, comprising approximately 30 distinct protein components, each in multiple copies.
-The mammalian NPCs contain about 800 nucleoporins each that are organized into distinct NPC subcomplexes.
+The mammalian NPC has a molecular mass of about 124 MDa, comprising approximately 30 distinct protein components, each in multiple copies, and about 800 nucleoporins organized into distinct NPC subcomplexes.
 Conversely, the yeast Saccharomyces cerevisiae possesses a smaller mass, estimated at only 66 MDa.

 Nuclear transport

 The Ran-GTP cycle, which drives the import and export of RNA and proteins through the nuclear protein complex.

 Scanning and illumination microscopy of nuclear pores, lamina, and chromatin.

 The nuclear pore complex (NPC) serves as a highly regulated gateway for the transport of molecules between the nucleus and the cytoplasm.
 This intricate system enables the selective passage for molecules including proteins, RNA, and signaling molecules, ensuring proper cellular function and homeostasis.
-Small molecules such as proteins water and ions can diffuse through NPCs, but cargoes (>40 KDa) such as RNA and protein require the participation of soluble transport receptors.
+Small molecules such as proteins, water, and ions can diffuse through NPCs, but cargoes (>40 KDa) such as RNA and larger proteins require the participation of soluble transport receptors.

 The largest family of nuclear transport receptors are karyopherins, that include importins or exportins.
-These are a superfamily of nuclear transport receptors that facilitate the translocation of proteins, RNAs, and ribonuclear particles across the NPC in a Ran GTP hydrolase-dependent process.
-This family is further subdivided to the karyopherin-α and the karyopherin-β subfamilies.
+These are a superfamily that facilitates the translocation of proteins, RNAs, and ribonuclear particles across the NPC in a Ran GTP hydrolase-dependent process.
+This family is further subdivided to the karyopherin-α (Importin α) and the karyopherin-β (Importin β) subfamilies.
 Other nuclear transport receptors include NTF2 and some NTF2-like proteins.

 Three models have been suggested to explain the translocation mechanism: